 Q: Celebrities and style…

-Q: One garment/accessory that you can never have enough of?
+Q: Name one garment/accessory that you can never have enough of?

 Q: A woman should always look like…